-Shank is an old fashioned name for legs, and that’s where my name comes from, my legs are bright red-orange in colour.
-I also have a redish beak which I use to find my food when I visit muddy, rocky or sandy shores.
-I like to eat molluscs and you might even see me jabbing my beak into the water to catch small fish.
-When I am flying my wings are a good feature to look out for, they have white edges which are easy to spot.
+Shank is an old term for legs, or more especially the part from the knee to the ankle, so these birds, with their bright red-orange limbs are aptly named.
+They use their reddish beak to find food on muddy, rocky or sandy shores.
+They eat molluscs and you might even see them jabbing their beaks into the water to catch small fish.
+When flying their wings are a good feature to look out for, since they have white edges which are easy to spot.

-I am known as the ‘warden of the marshes’ because I’m often the first and one of the loudest birds to warn other species when there is a predator about, I have a high-pitched short whistling call which I repeat over and over again.
+Redshank are known as the ‘warden of the marshes’ because they’re often the first and one of the loudest birds to warn other species when there is a predator about.
+They have a high-pitched short whistling call which they repeat over and over again.

-I am commonly seen on muddy Solent shores by birders but I can be harder to pick out for less experienced eyes as my feathers blend in with the brown mud.
-There are over 2000 of us in the Solent during the winter months.
+They are commonly seen on muddy Solent shores by birders but they can be harder to pick out for less experienced eyes as their feathers blend in with the brown mud.
+There are over 2000 in the Solent during the winter months.

-I’m a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number of us used these awesome coastlines in the winter!
+They are amber listed in the UK and a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number used these coastlines in the winter.